Mature Masculine

 Penetrating Boredom

-Boredom and loneliness are not problems to be solved—they are gateways to be penetrated.
-The Mature Warrior doesn't run from these feelings but moves through them, discovering what lies on the other side.
+Boredom and loneliness are not problems to solve.
+They are gateways to penetrate.
+The Mature Warrior does not run from these feelings.
+He moves through them and discovers what lies on the other side.

 The Bully attacks boredom and loneliness.
-He fills the void with aggression, drama, conflict.
-He creates problems to solve, enemies to fight, anything to avoid the quiet emptiness inside.
+He fills the void with aggression and drama.
+He manufactures enemies to fight, anything to dodge the quiet emptiness inside.
+Conflict becomes his anesthetic.

 The Wimp collapses into boredom and loneliness.
-He becomes depressed, lethargic, hopeless.
-He uses these feelings as evidence that he's broken, that life is meaningless.
+He becomes depressed, lethargic.
+He treats these feelings as proof that he is broken, rather than signals pointing him toward something deeper.

 The Mature Warrior penetrates boredom and loneliness.
 He sits with them, breathes into them, lets them cut deep.
-He discovers that on the other side of boredom lives presence.
+On the other side of boredom lives presence.
 On the other side of loneliness lives connection to something greater.
+He has learned that discomfort is not danger.

-Don't run from boredom and loneliness.
-Let them season you.
-Let them make your eyes soft and your voice tender.
-Let them show you what you need.
+We must not run from boredom and loneliness.
+We let them season us.
+We let them make our eyes soft and our voice tender.

 "All of humanity's problems stem from man's inability to sit quietly in a room alone."